SMART Larkspur Extension Project Overview

 Larkspur Extension Project: Construction Updates

-Road Closures at 2nd and 3rd Streets – As a part of SMART's construction of the Larkspur extension, 2nd Street will closed on the weekend of June 1-2 at Tamalpais Avenue and Hetherton Street.
-3rd Street will be closed on the weekend of June 8-9 at Tamalpais Avenue and Hetherton Street.
-Both road closures will begin at 8:00 p.m.
+Road Closure at 3rd Street, San Rafael – As a part of SMART's construction of the Larkspur extension, 3rd Street in San Rafael will be closed on the weekend of June 8-9 at Tamalpais Avenue and Hetherton Street.
+The June 8-9 road closure will begin at 8:00 p.m.
 Friday night and will be open by 4:00 a.m.
 Monday morning.
+Follow these links to see detour a map of the June 8-9 road closure in English, and the detour map of the June 8-9 road closures in Spanish.

 Construction Work Notice: San Rafael Transit Center – Construction of the railroad track is underway at the San Rafael Transit Center.
 Construction work will be done 9:00 p.m. to 4:00 a.m. during weekdays and 7:00 a.m. to 5:00 p.m. on weekends as to not disrupt transit service at the transit center.
 Periodic noise can be expected during construction hours.
 Construction work at the transit center is anticipated to last through March 2019.